-No matter how careful you try to be, some of them can be too good at hiding and escaping.
+No matter what method you choose or how careful you try to be, some of them can be just too good at hiding and escaping.

 The good news is you can easily get your hands on good-quality electronic mouse traps, like the Eliminator Robust Electronic Rat and Rodent Trap.

 This may be the perfect choice for you if you aim to trap and kill rodents fast….